FAQs

 How many students per teacher?

-We will follow the Florida class size requirements which are an average of 18 students per classroom in grades K-2 and an average of 22 students per classroom in grades 3-6.
+We follow the Florida class size requirements which are an average of 18 students per classroom in grades K-3 and an average of 22 students per classroom in grades 4-8.

 Will there be specific programs offered for Gifted Students?

-Will you serve students who have an Individualized Educational Plan (IEP) or a Section 504 Plan?
+Do you serve students who have an Individualized Educational Plan (IEP)?

 Yes.
 As a public school, IACA will serve a diverse population of students with varying needs, including students with disabilities who require special education services and accommodations.

-We will follow the Marion County school district guidance as it relates to options for learning.
+We follow the Marion County school district guidance as it relates to options for learning.

 STILL HAVE MORE QUESTIONS?